Table of Contents

 - Suppurative cholecystitis

-The majority of children suffer from idiopathic cholelithiasis.
-The key factors in the formation of gallstones in the pediatric population can be summarized as follows:
+The key factors in gallstone formation in the pediatric population can be summarized as follows:

 - Endocrine influence